 What do I need to buy instead?

-Copilot Credits.
-Microsoft’s new unified AI consumption currency across Power Apps, Power Automate, Copilot Studio, and Dynamics 365.
+Copilot Credits — Microsoft’s unified AI consumption currency across Power Apps, Power Automate, Copilot Studio, and Dynamics 365.
+It replaced messages as the agent currency on September 1, 2025 (same quantity per pack, same pay-as-you-go rate); AI Builder is now joining the same metering system.

 What You Should Do This Quarter ( if you read this in May 2026)